 A Court of Silver Flames by Sarah J. Maas is the fifth and the most recent book of the “A Court of Thornes and Roses” series.
 It follows the story of one of the most despised female characters in the history of adult fiction, Nesta.
 To understand this novel, it is necessary to make sure that you have read the previous novels, or else it won’t make much sense.
-So, if you’ve been keeping up with the series, let’s move further with the review!
+So, if you’ve been keeping up with the series, let’s move further!

-I have been a HUGE fan of the ACOTAR (A Court Of Thornes And Roses) series, and, considering we’ve got this book after almost two years, I’ve been waiting for it so painstakingly that I can not express it in words.
-When I learned that it’d center on Nesta, I was a little skeptical as her character isn’t the most likable one.
-But I’m so glad I didn’t give up on it and read it because it was worth it!
-Many of you won’t believe me, but I’ve started to like Nesta.
+I have been a HUGE fan of the ACOTAR (A Court Of Thornes And Roses) series, and, considering we’ve got this book after almost two years, I’ve been waiting for it so painstakingly that cannot be expressed in words.
+When I learned that it’d center on Nesta, I was a little skeptical to read as her character isn’t the most likable one.
+However, I’m glad I didn’t give up on it because it was worth reading!
+Many of you won’t believe me, but I’ve started to like Nesta now.

 This adult fantasy Sarah J. Maas book, the fifth book of the ongoing book series and published on 16th February 2021, examines topics such as self-hatred, despair, sexual violence, and sorrow.
 It is a potent tale with strong writing that calls for solid responses from us, the readers.
 This book’s protagonist, Nesta, has experienced trauma in various ways; this is the tale of how she dealt with those experiences and discovered how to repair herself.